ianhi/NESM-napari-micromanager-2023/napari-workshops/getting_started.md

 ## Instructors
 The instructors for this workshop are
-- Name1
+- Ian Hunt-Isaak
-- Name2
+- Jason Yu

 ## Goals

-The aim of this workshop is to provide an introduction to bioimage analysis in Python and `napari`.
+The aim of this workshop is to provide an introduction to controlling microscopes using the `napari-micrmanager` package.

+Python and `napari`.
 By the end of the workshop you should be able to
 - use napari as an image viewer
+-
 - perform interactive analysis with napari in a [jupyter notebook](https://jupyter.org/)
 - make use of the [napari plugin ecosystem](https://www.napari-hub.org/)